Man Punches 18-Day-Old Son To Death Because He Was ‘Crying Too Much’

 Liam was handed a life sentence with a minimum of 10 years.

-However, he was found dead in his cell, a fellow inmate has been accused of killing him.
+However, he was later found dead in his cell, and a fellow inmate has been accused of killing him.